Resurrection (Anastacia album): Promotion

 Anastacia embarked on a European promotional tour in support of "Stupid Little Things".
 At the start of October 2014, she embarked on her third headlining tour, the Resurrection Tour.
-A second single "Staring at the Sun" appeared in September of the same year, while the radio-only single "Lifeline" was released in Italy.
+A second single "Staring at the Sun" was released in September of that same year, with two music videos, one for the album version and one for a Digital Dog Remix. while the radio-only single "Lifeline" was released in Italy with a music video recorded live on tour with Italian singer Kekko (from Modà) titled "Lifeline / Luce Per Sempre".